 - Re-check your car, home and life insurance to see if you can bring down your payments.
 I have noticed that we all pay approximately up to10-15 % of our net income towards insurance cost.

 - Check your TV, Broadband and Landline package, you might be paying a higher price now in comparison to initially take a cable package for 18-24 months at half price.

 - We continue to pay for home phone numbers although many of us do not need it now when the mobile phone is handy.
 It may be useful to discontinue your landline contract if you have an adequate mobile phone service at your home or downgrade to a cheaper package.

 - Buy and sell clothes so you can keep new clothing.
-You may sell your unused clothes online or to local shops who buy old clothes.
+You may sell your unused clothes online or to local shops that buy old clothes.
 Do not be a hoarder, you will feel good about it overall.

 - Do not hesitate to enjoy a garage sale if you have a lot of unwanted items as these items may be useful for someone and you may get some money for sale.

 - You may advertise higher/medium quality gum-tree items on Facebook or your local newspaper to get better prices.

 - You may avoid buying famous branded items all the time (Some do) There is a way of buying mostly sale items at a grocery store or generic brands to reduce your cost.

 You may cancel unnecessary expenses (Direct Debits on your bank accounts) like unused gym membership magazine subscriptions, newspapers, manicures, pedicures etc. It is good to consider a “need” than “want” when you are already in debt.

 - You may enjoy Tuesday/Wednesday movies (which comes with insurance deals as buy one ticket and get a second ticket free) or if you enjoy movies regularly, consider for a monthly movie pass which is cheaper in comparison to paying the full two movies price in a month.